Sonnet 383

 Sonnet 380

-Forever blinded by a shameful past,
+Forever blinded by a shameful past—

-Nothing but retribution now to see,
+Nothing but retribution left to see,

-Painting pictures ever more aghast
+Reliving memories ever more aghast

-Unable so to turn another cheek,
+Unable yet to turn the other cheek,

 Not knowing that the truth of being strong

-Forgiveness, not forgetting vile sin—
+Forgiving not forgetting vile sin—

 For to forget ensures that naught is learned,